moby/moby/docs/reference/builder.md

 ### Environment replacement

-> **Note**: prior to 1.3, `Dockerfile` environment variables were handled
-> similarly, in that they would be replaced as described below.
-However, there
-> was no formal definition on as to which instructions handled environment
-> replacement at the time.
-After 1.3 this behavior will be preserved and
-> canonical.

 Environment variables (declared with [the `ENV` statement](#env)) can also be used in certain instructions as variables to be interpreted by the `Dockerfile`.
 Escapes are also handled for including variable-like syntax